 - Take part in the adventure as part of a passionate team striving for excellence.

-In addition, you :
+In addition, you:

-- Welcome and advise customers.
+- Welcome and advise the customer.

 - Contribute to customer loyalty and development.